intermine/im-docs/versioned_docs/version-5.0.0/system-requirements/software/git.md

 ## Local Installation \(for advanced users\)

-You should use the JARs available via [JCenter](https://jcenter.bintray.com/org/intermine/).
+You should use the JARs available via [Maven Central](https://repo1.maven.org/maven2/org/intermine).
 However, if you want to make custom changes to InterMine, you can install locally.

 1. Get InterMine code.